dksifoua/DevOps/Kubernetes/07-Security-Primitives.md

 There are two more authorization modes in addition to those above: **AlwaysAllow** (default) and **AlwaysDeny**.

 Those modes are configured using the authorization-mode on the kube apiserver: `--authorization-mode=Node,RBAC,WebHook`.
 When we have multiple modes configured, the request is authorized using each mode in the order it is specified.
 When a mode denies a request, it gets to the next mode.
-As soon as a mode approuves the request, no more checks are done and the user is granted permission.
+As soon as a mode approves the request, no more checks are done and the user is granted permission.

 ```yaml
 # role-definition-file.yaml